redis/redis-doc/topics/protocol.md

 # Redis Protocol specification

+**Note:**
+this page describes the RESP2 protocol.
+You can opt-in to use RESP3, which is available starting with Redis v6.0, with the `HELLO` command.
+Redis' RESP3 draft specification is currently being maintained at [redis-specifications](https://github.com/redis/redis-specifications/tree/master/protocol/RESP3.md).

 Redis clients communicate with the Redis server using a protocol called **RESP** (REdis Serialization Protocol).
 While the protocol was designed specifically for Redis, it can be used for other client-server software projects.

 RESP is a compromise between the following things: